 Though I don't agree with everything that Maritain and Williams argued, I do agree with their point about art making one look more closely and find greater significance both in the artwork and in general life.
 For example, one could look at the work titled "In Me," by Johnson Tsang, and say that what she saw before her was a cage and porcelain clay put together.
 She would not be wrong, but she would be missing the point.

-Johnson Tsang
+In Me Johnson Tsang |

 The physical nature of the work is not what makes it resonate with people.
 Tangible textures and interesting surfaces certainly enhance a piece, but it is the feeling and ideas that give art lasting power.
 In taking a deeper look at Tsang's piece, one might reflect on the way a mournful cherub is caged inside the head of an adult, perhaps indicating the more innocent or truthful parts of ourselves that we lock away.